-Long before the birthrate of the West became an issue, Bishop Sheen he issued the following warning in 1948 with the publication of his book, Communism and the Western Conscience:
+Long before the birthrate of the West became an issue, Bishop Sheen issued the following warning in 1948 with the publication of his book, Communism and the Western Conscience:

 In 150 B.C.
 Polybius, in writing about the decline of Greece, said: “For the evil of depopulation grew upon us rapidly, and without attracting our attention, by our men becoming perverted to a passion of show and money, and pleasure of an evil life, and accordingly either not marrying at all, or if they did marry, refusing to rear children that were born, or at most, one or two out of the great numbers, for the sake of leaving their well-being assured, and bringing them up in extravagant luxury.
 The result, houses are left heirless, and like swarms of flies, little by little, the cities become sparsely inhabited and weak.”

 The decline of the population always begins with the economic top; those who could most afford to have children do not.
 The group less economically blessed produces more.
 Soon the infection against the family spreads from those in high economic brackets to those below, and a civilization goes into decline.